 While you don’t want to be a slave to your schedules or plans, you’ll want to be diligent and do your best to meet your reasonable goals.
 Do you have realistic expectations, or have you over-planned?
 Have you expected too much in too short a time?
 Have you underestimated the time to master a skill or complete an assignment?
 Or maybe you had realistic plans, but life broadsided your homeschool and you are totally overwhelmed.

-“A Day in Our Homeschool” will give you a peek into the typical day of several other homeschool families (did I really just say typical and homeschool day in the same sentence?), and you’ll find a few sample plans and routines in our lesson planning section.
+“A Day in Our Homeschool” will give you a peek into the typical day of several other homeschool families (did I really just say typical and homeschool day in the same sentence?), and you’ll find a few ideas in Help, I’m Organizationally Challenged.
+(Home Education 101 has samples, as well.)

 Build in Some “Down” Time